MalcolmSlaney/CrossCountryStats/README.md

 We can solve this problem using algebra, but it's better to use Bayesian modeling so we can add probabilistic information to the solution.
-This includes assumptions such as the distribution of runner's performance will be roughly a Gaussian.
+This includes assumptions such as the distribution of runner's performance will be roughly Gaussian.

-Using race results from [XCStats](https://xcstats.com/) over multiple years, this code builds a model that takes into account these different factors:
+This code builds a model that takes into account these different factors:

   * Course difficulty
   * Runner's inate ability